-Campaign links take the user to your App Store product page, and allow you to track the performance of each of your marketing channels (e.g., website, social media, email, paid advertising, cross-promotion in other apps).
+Campaign links take the user to your App Store product page, and allow you to measure the performance of each of your marketing channels (e.g., website, social media, email, paid advertising, cross-promotion in other apps).
 Make links for different versions of your marketing creative — such as advertisements with different copy, calls to action, icons, characters, or screenshots — to see which results in more downloads.
 If certain elements used in your campaign result in better conversion, you might choose to also use them on your App Store product page.
-You can also track downloads from Smart App Banners in Safari or cross-promotions in apps that use StoreKit to display your product page.
+You can also measure downloads from Smart App Banners in Safari or cross-promotions in apps that use StoreKit to display your product page.

-To see how your campaigns are performing, click the Sources tab and click Campaigns to see data for Impressions, App Units, Sales, and Sessions for each campaign link you’ve created.
+To see how your campaigns are performing, click the Sources tab and click Campaigns to see data for Impressions, Total Downloads, Sales, and Sessions for each campaign link you’ve created.
 Click the name of a campaign for additional details.
 View the conversion rate of individual campaigns by clicking the Metrics tab, selecting Conversion Rate under Saved Views, and viewing by Campaign.
-For more information on generating campaign links and tracking promotions, see Measure Campaign Performance in App Store Connect Help.
+For more information on generating campaign links and measuring promotions, see Measure Campaign Performance in App Store Connect Help.

 User Engagement in App Analytics

 Measure app usage — including active devices, sessions, and retention — as well as user acquisition sources for your iOS, iPadOS, macOS, and tvOS apps.
 Usage data includes only users who have agreed to share their diagnostics and usage information with you.
 For information about subscriber retention, see Measuring Subscription Performance.

 Active Devices and Sessions

-A session is counted when your app is used for at least two seconds, and Active Devices are those with at least one session during a given period.
+A Session is counted when your app is used for at least two seconds, and Active Devices are those with at least one session during a given period.
 On the Overview page, you can see the number of Sessions per Active Device and click the number for details.
-This can help you understand typical engagement with your app and track progress toward usage goals.
+This can help you understand typical engagement with your app and measure progress toward usage goals.
 You can also view or filter this data by different dimensions for additional insight.
 For example:

 Filter by Campaign to see which are most effective at acquiring more engaged users.